 Once this information is entered, it will be sent to the transportation department.
 Requests for bus schedules will be reviewed, approved, or denied as soon as possible.
 We are working on requests as we receive them.
-You will be notified by transportation via email of your student(s) bus number, stop location, and a.m. pick-up time.
+Once a route assignment has been made you will be able to view it on the Traversa Ride 360 website or mobile app.

 Please have your student(s) at the bus stop location 5 minutes prior to the scheduled time.
 Buses can run a few minutes late depending on many factors.
 With this account, you should update contact and other critical information as it changes (i.e. cell phone number(s), email address, additional contacts, transportation-related health information, or provide a change of address for the transportation department if moving).

 Thank you for your cooperation and have a great school year!